-- Working as a trainee ‘Elf’ at Crook Hall and Gardens (Gelf has agreed to show her the ropes) as part of the Hall’s Christmas activity days for children and families during December.
-For more information about these events, please see http://crookhallgardens.co.uk/events/).
+- Working as a trainee ‘Elf’ at Crook Hall and Gardens as part of the Hall’s Christmas activity days for children and families during December.

 - Attending some of Durham Cathedral’s key Christmas carol services held throughout December.

-- Working as a volunteer at Neville’s Cross Primary School in the run up to Christmas, with particular focus on their annual school nativity play and celebrations.
+- Working as a volunteer at a local non-faith primary school in the run up to Christmas, with particular focus on their annual school nativity play and celebrations.

-- Working as a volunteer with North Tyneside Council on their ‘Make Christmas Special’ Campaign, sitting in on the planning meetings held by the various charitable organisations/individuals who organize and volunteer as part of events for their area on Christmas Day.
-This will involve attending any corresponding fundraising events in the lead up to Christmas, before volunteering at an event on Christmas Day itself.
+- Working as a volunteer with North Tyneside Council on their ‘Make Christmas Special’ campaign, sitting in on the planning meetings held by the various charitable organisations/individuals who organise and/or volunteer as part of community Christmas lunches in their area on Christmas Day.
+This involved attending fundraising and planning events in the lead up to Christmas, as well as volunteering at an event on Christmas Day itself.

-At the same time, Lucinda will also be running an online community engagement project via social media, and this website.
-This project will allow participants to actively follow the research as it progresses and to explore some of the research questions for themselves.
-Both those participating in each of the places Lucinda visits, and anyone else who is interested in the project will be welcome to take part in this community ‘logging’ of Christmas stories.
+At the same time, we also launched an online community engagement project via social media, and this website, which allowed participants to actively follow the research as it progressed, and to explore some of the research questions for themselves by ‘logging’ their own stories as part of the research.

-If you’re feeling really keen, you can go to the Explore the Themes section, where you will find suggested discussion questions which might help get you and your friends and families thinking about the themes of this research over Christmas…or just act as handy conversation starters for the Christmas dinner table!
+If you’re looking for some inspiration, you can go to the Explore the Themes section of this website, where you will find suggested discussion questions which might help get you and your friends and families thinking about the themes of this research over Christmas…or just act as handy conversation starters for the Christmas dinner table!